wojciechmarek/remote-tetris/README.md

 - 🧰 Frameworks: Svelte and Vite build system
 - 🛠️ Tools: not yet
 - 🎨 Styling: standard CSS
-- 💎 Others: desktop-first approach, web RTC communication, leonardo.ai
+- 💎 Others: desktop-first approach, web RTC communication

 ## How to start

 1. Clone the repository.
-2. Install node.js and npm.
+2. Install node.js and pnpm.
-3. Install dependencies with `npm install`.
+3. Install dependencies with `pnpm install`.
-4. Run the project with `npm run dev`.
+4. Run the project with `pnpm run dev`.